Moses in Islam: Incident of the Nile

 According to Islamic tradition, Jochebed, Moses's mother, suckled him secretly during this period.
 When they were in danger of being caught, God instructed her to put him in a wicker basket and set him adrift on the Nile.
 She instructs her daughter to follow the course of the ark and report back to her.
 As her daughter follows the ark along the riverbank, Moses is discovered by the Pharaoh's wife, Asiya, who convinces the Pharaoh to adopt him.
 When Asiya ordered wet nurses for Moses, Moses refuses to be breastfed.
-Islamic tradition states that this is because God forbids Moses from being fed by any wet nurse in order to reunite him with his mother.
+Islamic tradition states that this is because God forbade Moses from being fed by any wet nurse in order to reunite him with his mother.
 His sister worries that Moses has not been fed for some time, so she appears to the Pharaoh and informs him that she knows someone who can feed him.
 After being questioned, she is ordered to bring the woman being discussed.
 The sister brings their mother, who feeds Moses, and thereafter, she is appointed as the wet nurse of Moses.